 A possible ban on the sale of woodpigeons has been averted - following swift action by BASC.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Natural England?s draft general licences, under which woodpigeons can be legally shot, included a condition that would have banned the sale of their meat.

 This would have had massive implications for shooters, farmers, the public, game dealers and game cookery.